Skip to main content

 topicstringYesKafka topic to consume from

-Output: One record per Kafka message, with schema inferred or fetched from Schema Registry.
+Output: One record per Kafka message, with its schema inferred or fetched from Schema Registry.

-When using Schema Registry, Kanal automatically fetches and displays the schema in the editor for downstream transformations.
+When using Schema Registry, Streemlined automatically fetches and displays the schema in the editor so downstream nodes can offer auto-complete.

 kafka-consumer-1: